|

 MORE FUN |

-the headlights.
-I also thought lengths of ladder would sell the scale and
+I also thought lengths of ladder would sell the scale and be a practical

 |